Welcome to Curry! This page will provides information needed to pay your tuition and fee charges while enrolled at the Curry School of Education.

 - Getting emergency loans.

 Students in Curry's on-Grounds programs should refer to the Undergraduate or Graduate Record for the drop/withdrawal schedule.
-Students in Curry's off-Grounds and online programs should refer to Curry's drop/withdrawal policy for information about drop and refund schedules.
+Students in Curry's off-Grounds and online programs should refer to Curry's Drop, Withdrawal, and Refund Policy for information about drop and refund schedules.

 Students and parents may be eligible for education tax benefits, including the American Opportunity Credit, Lifetime Learning Credit, Tuition & Fees Deduction, and Student Loan Interest Deduction.
 The University will report the total amount billed to students via the 1098-T form.
 Students can find information about the taxability of scholarships and information for non-resident aliens through Student Financial Services.

-If you have questions about the charges in your student account, paying your charges, or federal financial aid, please contact Student Financial Services at email@example.com or 434-982-6000.
+If you have questions about the paying your charges, payment plans, or federal financial aid, please contact Student Financial Services at firstname.lastname@example.org or 434-982-6000.

-If you are a prospective student seeking more information about Curry programs, please contact us at firstname.lastname@example.org.
+If you are a prospective student seeking more information about Curry programs or are a current student with questions about the charges on your account, please contact us at email@example.com.